NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  **Development Note:**

- Initially, only a system metadata file was described, which was proposed to be stored as delimited files with a header and body section.
+ Initially, only system metadata files were to be stored, which was proposed to be stored as a delimited file with a header and body section.
 The header contains the 64 character hash (content identifier) of the data file described by this sysmeta, followed by a space, then the `formatId` of the metadata format for the metadata in the file, and then a NULL (`\x00`).
 This header is then followed by the content of the metadata document in UTF-8 encoding.

- This metadata file's permanent address is then calculated by using the SHA-256 hash of the persistent identifier (PID) of the object that it describes, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
+ This metadata file's permanent address is then calculated by using the SHA-256 hash of the persistent identifier (PID) of the object, and stored in a `sysmeta` directory parallel to the one described above for objects, and structured analogously.
  So given just the `sysmeta` directory, we could reconstruct an entire member node's data and metadata content.
 However, since data and metadata uploads to Metacat must be handled as they are received, situations could arise where we would be unable to completely store the metadata of a given PID without first storing the object.

  To retain atomicity of uploads to HashStore, we decided to extract the header section and separate its contents into a standalone directory, creating two types of reference